 Many employer-sponsored group short term disability policies will provide some paid benefits during and after pregnancy.
 In addition, long term disability insurance can help mothers who experience long term complications due to pregnancy or delivery.

 A short term disability insurance policy typically considers giving birth a disability.
 In general, short term disability payments will last for six weeks after normal delivery and eight weeks for a C-section.
 Some policies will also provide eight weeks of benefits for the birth of twins or triplets.

 In addition, complications arising from delivery may extend benefits beyond the normal benefit length.
-One in four pregnancies have complications that can cause mothers to take additional time off from work.
+One in four pregnancies has complications that can cause mothers to take additional time off from work.
 Also, about 15 percent of pregnancies result in postpartum depression, which makes disability insurance for pregnancy a must-have.

 The disability period will usually begin the day you give birth.
 But if you need to leave work prior to delivery, the insurance company will consider you disabled when, as a result of pregnancy, you cannot perform the main duties of your occupation.
 It begins on the date you stop working as recommended by your physician.
 However, policies typically dictate that you can’t start disability payments earlier than four weeks before your due date.